 In the second instance, where the DoodleMaths Age is too high, we do recommend you recalibrate the child's account.

 You can do this via the Parent Dashboard, go to Analyse > Programme.
-Click in the box next to your child's name and a Force Recalibration will appear at the top of the page.
-Click on this button.
+Click in the recalibration arrow next to your child's name and a confirmation box will appear asking for a final confirmation that you wish to perform this action.
+Select Confirm.

 This will put the app back into calibration mode, as if you had started afresh.
 Ask your child to log into the App and answer the questions, so their correct level is calibrated.